Orange Line (DART): Opening and operation

 The Orange Line started operation on December 6, 2010, with weekday peak service from the Parker Road station to Bachman station on stations shared with DART's Red and Green lines.
 The first Orange Line-exclusive stations opened with the extension to Irving Convention Center on July 30, 2012, and two more were added on December 3, 2012.
 The current northwestern terminus, located at Dallas/Fort Worth International Airport, opened on August 18, 2014.
 Hidden Ridge Station, which was planned with the rest of the Orange Line but deferred until further development justified its construction, opened to revenue service on April 12, 2021.

-Future plans
+Extension and rerouting proposals

+When the extension to the airport was created, the western terminus of the proposed Cotton Belt Corridor (now the Silver Line) was DFW Airport North.
+To enable transfers to the airport, a secondary extension would add DFW Airport North to the Orange Line between DFW Airport Terminal A and Belt Line.
+However, by the time the Corridor was approved in 2018, expansions to SH-114 and SH-121 rendered this extension infeasible.
+Instead, the Silver Line was extended south to DFW Airport Terminal B by sharing tracks with TEXRail.

-The Downtown Dallas segment of the route is planned to be rerouted off of the transit mall and run via a new subway tunnel between Victory and Deep Ellum.
-The D2 Subway is planned to be implemented in 2028 and will feature four new stations served by the Orange Line along the route.
+The D2 Subway project would reroute the line's Downtown Dallas segment into a new subway tunnel between Victory and Deep Ellum with four new underground stations.
+The project was originally set for completion in 2028 but is currently on hiatus.